uibakery/self-hosted/README.md

 ## Embedding

-1. Embed UI Bakery in an iframe where `src` is a link to an Embedded UI Bakery project (e.g. `.../share/SKDUFYUDF`)
+1. Embed UI Bakery in an iframe where `src` is a link to an Embedded UI Bakery application (e.g. `.../share/SKDUFYUDF`)

 ```html
 <iframe width="100%" height="50%" id="uibakery" src="..."></iframe>